Alejogb1/job-board/blog-data/why-am-i-getting-an-async-call-error-with-weather-api--widgetkit.md

 id: "why-am-i-getting-an-async-call-error-with-weather-api--widgetkit"
 ---

-Okay, let's unpack this asynchronous call issue you're encountering with your Weather API and WidgetKit setup.
+, let's unpack this asynchronous call issue you're encountering with your Weather API and WidgetKit setup.
 I’ve personally seen this pattern emerge quite a few times across different projects, and it almost always boils down to a few critical areas where asynchronous behavior and widget lifecycle clash.
 It's a common hurdle, so don’t feel alone in this.

 Let’s get straight to the core problem: the fundamental mismatch between how you’re fetching weather data asynchronously and how WidgetKit expects to receive it.
 WidgetKit, by its very nature, is built for rapid display updates.
 It favors synchronous data retrieval or, at the very least, very prompt asynchronous operations.
 When you’re pulling data from an external API, that process is inherently asynchronous—it takes time to make the network request, receive the response, and parse it.
 If this data isn't ready when WidgetKit requests the snapshot or timeline, you're going to run into display errors, and potentially even crashes under certain circumstances.
 WidgetKit is simply not designed to wait indefinitely for network calls to finish.